A Geometric Approach to Fault Detection and Isolation of Two-Dimensional (2D) Systems: Necessary and Sufficient Conditions for Solvability of the FDI problem

+Note that $P_1L_2^1 = P_1L_2^2 = 0$ and by the condition \eqref{Eq:NecSufCon}, at least for $k=1$ and/or $k=2$, we have $P_1L_1^k\neq0$.
+Therefore, the residual signal $r_1$ is decoupled from $f_2$ and is sensitive to $f_1$.
+In other words, $f_1$ is detectable and isolable.\\ {(\bf Only if part)}: We show the necessary part by contradiction.
+Let $f_1$ be detectable and isolable, and $(\ssp{L}_1^{1}+\ssp{L}_1^{2})\subseteq\op{S}_1^*$.
+Hence, the residual signal $r_1$ is decoupled from $f_2$ and sensitive to $f_1$.
+However, from Lemma \ref{Lem:UnobsTot2Small} one obtains $Q(\ssp{L}_1^{1}+\ssp{L}_1^{2})\subseteq\ssp{N}^e$.
+Consequently, the fault $f_1$ is not detectable by using the residual $r_1$ in \eqref{Eq:Res}, which is in contradiction with the solvability of the FDI problem. \end{proof}

-Next, we need to design a filter for the subsystem \eqref{Eq:Quot_f1}.
-In what follows we provide the conditions based on three different observers (namely, ordinary, delayed deadbeat, and LMI-based filters).
-First, let us to review the necessary and sufficient conditions that are provided in \cite{BisiaccoLetter}.
-Towards this end, one needs the following notation.
+As stated in Remark \ref{Rem:ProbName}, the FDI problem has two main steps.
+Theorem \ref{Thm:NecSuffFDI} provides the necessary and sufficient condition for the first step (that is, detectability and isolability of $f_1$).
+Therefore, condition \eqref{Eq:NecSufCon} is also necessary for solvability of the FDI problem.
+For the second step, we need to determine $\op{D}_{o,k}$, and consequently $F_k$, $k=1,2$ in the filter \eqref{Eq:Filter_F1} such that the residual dynamics \eqref{Eq:Res} is asymptotically stable.
+In what follows, we provide the conditions that are based on three different observers (namely, the ordinary, the delayed deadbeat, and the LMI-based filters).
+We first need to present the following theorem.
+However, one first needs the following notation.
 Consider the PBH matrix \eqref{Eq:PBHMatrix}.
 The matrix $N(z_1,z_2) = [ N_{1}(z_1,z_2),$ $\;N_{2}(z_1,z_2)]$ is the minimal left annihilator of the PBH matrix if $N(z_1,z_2)PBH(z_1,z_2) = 0$, $N(z_1,z_2)$ is full row-rank, and any other left annihilator $N_l(z_1,z_2)$ can be expressed as $N_l = N_3N$, where $N_3$ is a polynomial matrix of $z_1$ and $z_2$. \begin{theorem}\cite{BisiaccoLetter} Consider the 2D system \eqref{Eq:FMII}.
 The FDI problem is solvable (by using the approach that is proposed in \cite{BisiaccoLetter}) if and only if,

 where $p$ is the number of faults, $N(z_1,z_2)=\bbm N_1,\;N_2\ebm$ denotes the minimal left annihilator of the PBH matrix \eqref{Eq:PBHMatrix}, and $L^i = \bbm L_1^k,\;\cdots,\;L_p^k\ebm$ for $k=1,2$. \end{theorem}